 That voice is quiet but insistent.
 It wriggles into the cracks of our lives to paralyze some and caution others.

 Aging isn’t an easy thing to acknowledge or accept.
-Some do it much better than others and part of the reason for writing this and sharing it with you is to document my own baby boomers guide to living forever experiments and share the the research and the trials with you.
+Some do it much better than others and part of the reason for writing this and sharing it with you is to document my own journey and share the research and the trials with you.